stijn-dejongh/lovecraft_public_domain/manuscript/whisperer_in_darkness.md

 him at Bellows Falls had brought out that the message was deposited by a strange sandy-haired man with a curiously thick, droning voice, though more than this he could not learn.
 The clerk shewed him the original text as scrawled in pencil by the sender, but the handwriting was wholly unfamiliar.
-It was noticeable that the signature was misspelled--A-K-E-L-Y, without the second  "E ".
+It was noticeable that the signature was misspelled -- _A-K-E-L-Y_, without the second _"E"_.
 Certain conjectures were inevitable, but amidst the obvious crisis he did not stop to elaborate upon them.

 He spoke of the death of more dogs and the purchase of still others, and of